Web Application Monitoring: What To Measure and How

 However, the more complex your app—and the more you rely on it for revenue generation—the more you need advanced tools.
 When app performance is mission-critical, simple uptime monitoring is not enough.
 Only by using a tool that reveals how your performance KPIs affect users can you deliver an outstanding digital experience to them.

-Web application monitoring and real user monitoring help you find out what’s going wrong—but it doesn’t help you find solutions.
-By combining your monitoring data with experience insights in Glassbox, you can learn:
+Web application monitoring and real user monitoring help you find out what’s going wrong—but it doesn’t automatically show you how to fix it.
+By combining your monitoring data with experience insights in Glassbox, you can link app performance to business outcomes and learn:

 What’s causing the issues